Optimizing quantum violation for multipartite facet Bell inequalities: Abstract

 \section{Abstract}

 Nonlocality shapes quantum correlations, revealed through the violation of Bell inequalities.
 The intersection of all valid Bell inequalities is the so-called local polytope.
 In multipartite systems, characterizing the local polytope quickly becomes an intractable task as the system size increases.
 Optimizing Bell inequalities to maximize the ratio between their quantum value and classical bound is key to understanding multipartite nonlocality.
 We propose a gradient-based method for this optimization.
 Numerical results indicate that local maxima of this ratio typically correspond to facet Bell inequalities of the local polytope.
 This enables an iterative search for tight and robust Bell inequalities.
 Applied to permutation-invariant scenarios, the method provides tight Bell inequalities with large quantum violations and facilitates experimental certification of Bell correlations without full knowledge of the local polytope.
+Moreover, analytical results of the maximum ratio are derived in the thermodynamic limit.

 \end{CJK*}

 \emph{Introduction.}---Bell inequalities serve as fundamental tools for detecting quantum nonlocality, the inability of local hidden variable theories to reproduce all quantum predictions \cite{ einstein_can_1935,bell_einstein_1964}.
 Among them, the Clauser-Horne-Shimony-Holt (CHSH) inequality is the most studied and experimentally tested Bell inequality \cite{clauser_proposed_1969}.
 It provides a clear signature of nonlocal correlations in bipartite systems~\cite{landau_empirical_1988,masanes_necessary_2003}, where recent breakthroughs have enabled loophole-free tests~\cite{hensen_loophole-free_2015, giustina_significant-loophole-free_2015, shalm_strong_2015, rosenfeld_event-ready_2017, storz_loophole-free_2023}.
 Beyond its foundational significance, nonlocality has emerged as a critical resource for device-independent quantum information protocols, including quantum key distribution~\cite{ acin_device-independent_2007, pironio_device-independent_2009, vazirani_fully_2014, xu_secure_2020}, certified randomness generation~\cite{pironio_random_2010, fyrillas_certified_2024, zhang_randomness_2025}, and quantum system verification through self-testing~\cite{supic_self-testing_2020,li_necessary_2025,baccari_scalable_2020}.